 5. Connect the OnePlus 3 smartphone to the computer by using the USB cable that it comes with.

-8. Make sure you have copied the TWRP image file to the same folder as the adb and fastboot binaries.
-Also when you’re there, change the name of the TWRP to “twrp.img” by right-clicking the mouse pointer on it and selecting the “Rename” option from the menu.
+7. Make sure you have copied the TWRP image file to the same folder as the adb and fastboot binaries.
+Also when you’re there, change the name of the TWRP to “twrp.img” by right-clicking the mouse pointer on it and selecting the Rename option from the menu.

-fastboot reboot command and as soon as the OnePlus 3 smartphone reboots, hold down the key combination to boot directly into the recovery mode.
-(If you don’t, sometimes the stock recovery will wipe over the custom recovery you just installed.)
+9. Lastly type the following command and as soon as the OnePlus 3 smartphone reboots, hold down the key combination to boot directly into the recovery mode.

 The custom recovery image for the OnePlus 3 smartphone is now installed, and you are ready to boot into recovery mode and start flashing the custom ROM or rooting zip files.